Care during the coronavirus pandemic

 - A member of the Senior Leadership Team has been appointed to coordinate all activity relating to the Covid-19 outbreak.

-- All Unique Senior Care office staff are working from home, apart from the Operations Teams who remain working from their offices whilst strictly observing social distancing and infection control guidelines.
+- All Unique Senior Care office staff are working from home, apart from the Operations Teams who remain working from their offices whilst strictly observing infection control guidelines.

 - Regular communications with our staff teams.